 Gilbert Chalk was elected at the general meeting held on 29 October 2008.
-He was re-elected at the annual shareholders' meeting in May 2018 for a term ending at the 2019 annual shareholders' meeting.
+He was re-elected at the annual shareholders' meeting in May 2019 for a term ending at the 2020 annual shareholders' meeting.
 He currently is a director of Vantage Goldfields Limited, IRIS Software Systems Limited and is an investor representative at Cognito IQ Limited.
 He was appointed chairman of the Guernsey Investment Fund PCC Limited in February 2018.
+The Fund's current focus is in technology and innovation investments and Property, and is backed by the States of Guernsey amongst others.